OlliMeeco/meecodocs/guides/connections-and-sharing.md

 All user data stored in the Vault is encrypted and can only be decrypted and read by the user.

-Howerver, the Meeco platform makes it possible for one user to share items with another user.
+However, the Meeco platform makes it possible for one user to share items with another user.
 We will cover this process and its steps in this guide.

 In summary, the sharer will generate a DEK \(data encryption key\) specifically for the purpose of this share and re-encrypt the shared item with this key.
 In order to share the DEK, Public Key cryptography is used: the sharer will encrypt the DEK with a Public Key of the share recipient, so only the share recipient can decrypt the DEK with their Private Key, and then use the DEK to decrypt the item.